Section 3 – Education

 Tuition fees for students enrolled on a full- or part-time post-secondary1 basis in Canada and, in certain instances, outside Canada2, and occupational skills courses that are not at a post-secondary school level are eligible for a non-refundable tax credit of 15%, provided they total more than $100 per establishment3.
-In Quebec, the $100 threshold applies to total expenses and the credit rate amounts to 8%.4 In New Brunswick, the 9.68% credit has been reintroduced since January 1, 2019 and is retroactive to January 1, 2017.
-Tax credit for the years 2017 and 2018 can be claimed in the 2019 tax returns.
+In Quebec, the $100 threshold applies to total expenses and the credit rate amounts to 8%.4 In New Brunswick, the credit is calculated at 9.68%.

 Tuition fees include entrance fees, use of library or laboratory facilities, issuance of a certificate or diploma and related expenses charged to all students, other than payments to a student association.

 Examination fees required to obtain a professional status, certification or licence allowing the individual to practice a profession or trade within Canada are also eligible for the credit.

 Since 2020, tuition fees that are eligible for the credit exclude any amount claimed for the Canada training credit.